RampantBias/SovereignAI/README.md

 SovereignAI is designed first for sovereign, air-gapped, and regulated environments.
 The initial implementation runs local models on Kubernetes-managed GPU infrastructure.

 **Project status:** pre-alpha architectural prototype.
 The repository contains partially implemented controllers, APIs, CLI commands, GPU accounting, and agent-runtime scaffolding.
-Currently, the demo MVP can be executed, and will complete about 70% of the way, but there's still a chance for the agentic operations to repeatedly fail when using small models.
+Currently, the demo MVP can be executed, and will complete, but there's still a chance for the agentic operations to repeatedly fail and exhaust retries.
 The primary failures in the agentic operations are mostly with the harness methodology and MCP issues.

 ## Why this exists